A net zero carbon gas network

 Least cost, least disruption

-Immediate emissions reductions
+Immediate and increasing emissions reductions

-Energy security and flexibility
+Energy security and diversity